PolideaInternal/airflow/TESTING.rst

 Some tests that are using a specific backend are marked with custom pytest marker ``pytest.mark.backend``.
 The marker has single parameter - name of the backend.
 It correspond with the ``--backend`` switch of the Breeze environment (one of ``mysql``, ``sqlite``, ``postgres``).
 Those tests will only run when the Breeze environment is running with the right backend.
-You can specify more than one backen in the marker in case the test should run for all those backends specified.
+You can specify more than one backend in the marker - then the test will run for all those backends specified.

 Example postgres-only test: